bagder/daniel.haxx.se/about.md

 a little more than one presentation per month, which served as an excellent way to spice up the working-from-home life.

 Then came the era of doing presentations over video.
 So much harder.
-So much not the same thing.
+So not the same thing.
 Neither for me as a presenter and certainly not for the audience either.

 ## curl.se